 One of the best strategies is to hone shrewd lawyering skills, but to keep them hidden until the most opportune time -- the time when they will best be used to the advantage of your client.
 This will give you the upper hand when dealing with loud and obnoxious attorneys.
 The element of surprise that goes along with knowing precisely when to burst forth with ferocity on behalf of your client will go a long way toward winning cases -- much further than an eternally abrasive personality.

-Bill Piatt, Dean of St. Mary's University School of Law, thinks that the reputation of lawyers is something the legal community should be concerned about, and he thinks rebuilding the reputation should start in law school.
+Bill Piatt, former Dean of St. Mary's University School of Law in San Antonio, has raised concerns about the reputation of lawyers as something the legal community should be concerned about, and he thinks rebuilding the reputation should start in law school.

 "I think that we're going to have to improve the image of lawyers," he said.
 "It's not always the fault of the legal profession that people think less of us.
 We, after all, have to stand up and assist people in very stressful situations; but I think we have to make sure that the people we let in are, number one, intellectually the best and the brightest.
 And then, to the extent that we can, we have to make sure that morally they're the best and the brightest.
 I really strongly believe in the role of law schools and the bar in making sure that attorneys are not only legally competent, but morally competent to practice law."

 Now is the best time to start preparing yourself for life outside legal academia.
-Take some time to consider the attorney you are going to be and how you are going to treat others.
+Take some time to consider the attorney you're going to be and how you're going to treat others.
 The legal profession will thank you for it.